 Practicing creative thinking

 The more often you try to see novel uses for everyday objects, the easier the process will eventually become.
 Let’s go back to the teacup.
 What other usages except for drinking tea (and sharpening knives) can you think of?
-With a little imagination, the same cup can become a paperweight, candle holder, cookie-cutter, bird feeder, and even a phone sound amplifier.
+With a bit of imagination, the same cup can become a paperweight, candle holder, cookie-cutter, bird feeder, and even a phone sound amplifier.

 Practicing helps develop our ability to think creatively.
 It encourages something called divergent thinking, a term defined in 1967 by the American psychologist J. P. Guilford.